Silvercrest Asset Management (SAMG)

 Scott A. Gerard, Chief Financial Officer

-Mr. Gerard has served as Chief Financial Officer of Silvercrest Asset Management Group LLC since 2010.
-Prior to joining Silvercrest, he was Chief Financial Officer of Brand Connections, LLC, a private equity-backed marketing and media company from December 2008 through November 2009.
-Previously, Mr. Gerard was Chief Financial Officer of Guideline, Inc., a publicly-held business research firm, and a Division Controller with Citigroup Inc. He began his career with KPMG LLP and is a Certified Public Accountant.
+Mr. Gerard has served as Chief Financial Officer of Silvercrest since 2010.
+Before joining Silvercrest, he was Chief Financial Officer of Brand Connections, LLC, a private equity-backed marketing and media company, from December 2008 through November 2009.
+Previously, he served as Chief Financial Officer of Guideline, Inc., a publicly-held business research firm.
+His earlier career includes a role as Division Controller with Citigroup Inc. and beginning his career with KPMG LLP.
+Mr. Gerard is a Certified Public Accountant.

 David J. Campbell, General Counsel and Secretary

-J. Allen Gray, Managing Director, Head of Institutional Business
+J. Allen Gray, Managing Director and Head of Institutional Business

-Prior to Silvercrest, Mr. Gray served as a Managing Partner and a Member of the Management Committee of Osprey Partners Investment Management, LLC, and as President of the Osprey Concentrated Large Cap Value Equity Fund.
-Before Osprey Partners, he was a Managing Director with Radnor Capital Management, a start-up investment firm.
-Mr. Gray began his career with Kidder, Peabody & Co.
+Prior to his role at Silvercrest, Mr. Gray served as a Managing Partner and a Member of the Management Committee of Osprey Partners Investment Management, LLC, and as President of the Osprey Concentrated Large Cap Value Equity Fund.
+Before Osprey Partners, he was a Managing Director at Radnor Capital Management, a start-up investment firm, where he was responsible for sales, marketing, and client relations.
+He started his career at Kidder, Peabody & Co. as a financial advisor and later served as Vice President for institutional equity sales and a financial advisor at Wheat, First Securities, Inc.

 AI Analysis | Feedback